opengeospatial/geoparquet/format-specs/geoparquet.md

         ELLIPSOID["WGS 84",6378137,298.257223563],
         ENSEMBLEACCURACY[2.0]],
     CS[ellipsoidal,2],
+        AXIS["geodetic latitude (Lat)",north],
         AXIS["geodetic longitude (Lon)",east],
-        AXIS["geodetic latitude (Lat)",north],
         UNIT["degree",0.0174532925199433],
     USAGE[
-        SCOPE["Not known."],
+        SCOPE["Horizontal component of 3D system."],
         AREA["World."],
         BBOX[-90,-180,90,180]],
-    ID["OGC","CRS84"]]
+    ID["EPSG",4326]]
 ```

-Due to the large number of CRSes available and the difficulty of implementing all of them, we strongly encourage the first implementing [OGC:84](http://www.opengis.net/def/crs/OGC/1.3/CRS84), followed by [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84).
+Due to the large number of CRSes available and the difficulty of implementing all of them, we strongly encourage the first implementing [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84).

 Data that is better served in particular projections can choose to use an alternate coordinate reference system.